 With winter comes the snow and with snow the season of Skiing.

 So the question is, do we still have some places in the world which are easy to reach, relatively upmarket for our Facebook profiles, family-friendly, and yet, offering a fresh experience?

-Many of us in India have had our fill, enjoying one-day Skiing sessions at Auli or Manali.
-Muhnochwa brings to light Skiing destinations barely nine hours by flight from India, which make for perfect family Skiing destinations.
-Before you pay for your tickets don’t forget to check the passport expiry date on your passport to avoid any last minute panic.
+In this post, I bring to light Skiing destinations in the Alps, which make for perfect family Skiing destinations.
+Before you pay for your tickets don’t forget to check the passport expiry date on your passport to avoid any last-minute panic.

 I got hooked on skiing more than a decade ago.
 For the last five years, every year, I make it a point to visit this one particular town in the cradle of Alps.
 It’s beautiful and almost fairy-tale like.

 Skiing is an all-day, week-long, full-season activity.
 It takes a little bit of time to get used to it, but once you are independent, you have hundreds of kilometer of slopes in each ski resort affording views like no other, waiting to be explored.

 With the fear of drawing crowds to my little haven for the last decade, but trusting your responsible tourism, I am finally going to let out my secret.